 - One on One Mentoring and Accountability Meetings

 - Leadership Training/Seminary-type Classes for Disciples only

 Great Awakening Assembly’s Discipleship Group will pour into 12 people to perpetuate growth in three areas:

 - Character: marriage, parenting, spiritual life, personal evangelism, putting sin to death, cultivating the fruit of the Spirit, and so on.

 - Ministry skills: leadership, preaching, counseling, use of time, administrative skills, care for people suffering or in crisis, developing leaders, and so on.

 - Doctrine: biblical knowledge, biblical theology, systematic theology, Assembly history, and so on.

 Yahusha final instruction to his followers was “go and make disciples”.
-Since he didn’t give them a syllabus, a PowerPoint or a lesson guide for 2000 years we’ve been wrestling with the “what” question of disciple making; What does a disciple need to know?
-New Breed Assembly has tried trainings, Life Application Classes to convey the correct information with varying degrees of success.
+Since he didn’t give them a syllabus, a PowerPoint or a lesson guide for 2000 years we’ve been wrestling with the “what” question of disciple-making; What does a disciple need to know?
+New Breed Assembly has tried training, Life Application Classes to convey the correct information with varying degrees of success.
 The reality, however, is that Yahusha method of making disciples was focused more on

 relationship and action and less on information and knowledge.
 The key is the “how” question, How did Yahusha make disciples?